-The Pre Job
+The Pre Job Hazard Assessment

 And it’s called PRE JOB for a reason!

 All of the hazards (at least in construction) should start with some mention of MSI (muscle strain, back strain) due to the lifting requirements of workers.
+Sharp tools are always around as is working at heights.
+Late fall/early winter conditions week will be thick with slippery walking surfaces.
+So two things that should always be mentioned (because they will always be present), and their control of hazards, are:

 heavy lift/ load – muscle strain, and